Pearl White: Career

 Over the next five years, White appeared in the popular serials The New Exploits of Elaine (1915), The Romance of Elaine (1915), The Iron Claw (1916), Pearl of the Army (1916–1917), The Fatal Ring (1917), The House of Hate (1918), The Lightning Raider (1919) and The Black Secret (1919–1920).
 In these serials, White flew airplanes, raced cars, swam across rivers, and did other similar feats.
-She did much of her own stunt work until Pathé decided that they could not risk injuring one of their most popular stars.
+She did much of her own stunt work until Pathé decided that it could not risk injuring one of its popular stars.
 (She had already injured her spine during the filming of The Perils of Pauline, an injury that caused her pain for the rest of her life.)

 A male stunt double wearing a wig performed the majority of the more dangerous stunts in White's later films.
 The public was largely unaware that White and other actors used stunt doubles, but in August 1922, the truth was revealed.
-During the filming of White's final serial, Plunder, John Stevenson, an actor who was doubling for White, was supposed to leap from the top of a bus on 72nd Street and Columbus Avenue onto an elevated girder.
+During the filming of White's final serial Plunder, John Stevenson, an actor who was doubling for White, was supposed to leap from the top of a bus on 72nd Street and Columbus Avenue onto an elevated girder.
 He missed the girder and struck his head.
 Stevenson died of a fractured skull.
 After the filming of Plunder was complete, White traveled to Europe for another vacation.

-By 1919, White had grown tired of film serials and signed with Fox Film Corporation with the ambition to appear in dramatic roles.
-Over the next two years White appeared in ten drama films for Fox but her popularity had begun to wane.
+By 1919, White had grown tired of film serials and signed with Fox Film Corporation with the ambition to appear in dramatic roles, including J. Searle Dawley's A Virgin Paradise, filmed near Harrington Sound in the British Imperial fortress colony of Bermuda, 640 miles off North Carolina where Searle had previously filmed The Relief of Lucknow and For Valour in 1912.
+Animals, including monkeys and lions, were imported for the production.
+On December 21, 1920, Dawley received a cable at 8:25 AM at the Princess Hotel urging that White, who had previously visited Bermuda in 1913, leave Bermuda that day for New York aboard the RMS Fort Victoria.
+As the ship had already departed from the City of Hamilton, she was flown by a seaplane of the Bermuda and West Atlantic Aviation Company from the Princess Hotel to board the ship at Murray's Anchorage before it passed through Hurd's channel onto the open Atlantic Ocean.
+White was photographed boarding the seaplane by the proprietors of the Bermuda and West Atlantic Aviation Company, Major Henry Hamilton "Hal" Kitchener (the son of Lieutenant-General Sir Frederick Walter Kitchener) and Major Harold Hemming.
+Over the next two years, White appeared in 10 drama films for Fox but her popularity had begun to wane.